rhel-labs/learn-katacoda/systemroles-soe/step4.md

     - role: rhel-system-roles.tlog
 </pre>

+Now, add an additional configuration so that the timesync role can be used by the playbook.
+Add the listing for the new role to the bottom of the playbook.

 `echo "    - role: rhel-system-roles.timesync" >> soe.yml`{{execute}}

+Now that the timesync role is configured in the playbook, you can add settings in the variable section to be used by this role.
+In the command below, sed is used to add the timesync_ntp_servers section and hostname and iburst variables to the playbook.

 `sed -ie 's/tlog_scope_sssd: all/tlog_scope_sssd: all\n    timesync_ntp_servers:\n      - hostname: time-d-b.nist.gov\n        iburst: yes\n      - hostname: 0.rhel.pool.ntp.org\n        iburst: yes/' soe.yml`{{execute}}

+Now that the timesync role and component variables have been added to the playbook, take a look at the updated playbook.

 `cat soe.yml`{{execute}}

 <pre class="file">
 ---
 - hosts: localhost